shaunreichman/investment_tracker/FUND_MIGRATION_TASKS.md

 # Fund Model Migration Tasks

+> **2024 Migration Note:**
+>
+> The Fund model migration is now complete.
+All fund-related models, methods, and logic have been moved to the new domain-driven structure in `src/fund/`.
+The old `src/models.py` file is now deprecated and kept for reference only.
+All imports should use the new domain modules.
+>
+> **New structure:**
+> - Fund models, calculations, creation, and queries: `src/fund/`
+> - Shared logic: `src/shared/`
+> - See `README.md` for details on the new architecture.

 ## Overview
 Migrate the Fund model and all its methods from `src/models.py` to `src/fund/models.py` while preserving all business logic and ensuring identical output.